 Changemaker in Slums is a social venture focusing on solution generation for private schools in developing settings, who are struggling to become self-sustainable.
-We provide schools with micro-loans and capacity building trainings.
-We assist schools to run revenue-generating projects within the area of agriculture, energy, and technology.
+By business engagement, capacity training, and micro capital, we are assisting schools to run revenue-generating projects within the area of agriculture, energy, and technology.

 Our mission is to empower vulnerable schools, so to provide a life-changing educational opportunity for children in developing settings.

 We bring together local communities, business and academic partners in new collaborations.
-We believe every child has the right to education.
+We believe every child has the right to go to school.
 So, we help to create market-based sustainable solutions & business models empowering low-cost private schools.

 The Management Team (Back Office) is based in the Nordic and is responsible for project management, marketing, financial management, and corporate partnerships.